cropgeeks/hpc-help/slurm.rst

 Once you have logged into ``gruffalo`` using ssh you are connected to the login server.
 To carry out any computational work you now need to request either than interactive session or a batch job using SLURM, so that the computationally intensive workloads all run on the compute nodes and not on the login server itself.

 .. important::
-  All data analysis programs and computational workloads **must** be run on the compute nodes through SLURM and not directly on the login server - ``gruffalo`` - as it does not have the resources to support such work.
+  All data analysis programs and computational workloads **must** be run on the compute nodes through SLURM and not directly on the login server - ``gruffalo`` - as it does not have the resources to support heavy workloads.
 Failure to follow this procedure may negatively affect others users of the system, disrupt the functioning of the HPC itself and result in your programs and / or account being suspended by the administrators.

 Choosing a job partition (queue)
 --------------------------------